theQRL/theqrl.org/content/blog/2022/announcing-first-round-of-qrl-foundation-grants/index.md

 ---
 layout: blog-post
-slug: announcing-first-round-of-qrl-foundation-grants
+slug: announcing-first-round-of-qrl-grants-programme
 date: 2022-12-20
 author: "QRL Foundation Board"
-title: "Announcing first round of QRL Foundation grants"
+title: "QRL Foundation announcing first round of the QRL Grants Programme"
-summary: "Announcing first round of QRL Foundation grants.
-Large grants for research, development and community will occur.
-The first community grant will be announced at the end of the year. **Great things get built during bear markets - so let's do it!**"
+summary: "There will be large grants for research, development, and community.
+At the end of the year, the first community grant will be announced. **Great things get built during bear markets - so let's do it!**"
 featured_image: header.png
 categories:
   - foundation